 Effective leaders and line managers know the risks their organisations face, rank them in order of importance and take action to control them.

 The risk profile of an organisation informs all aspects of the approach to leading and managing its health and safety risks.

 Every organisation will have its own risk profile.
 This is the starting point for determining the greatest health and safety issues for the organisation.
-For some organisations, the health and safety risks will be tangible and immediate safety issues, e.g. machine guarding, whereas in other organisations, the risks may be health-related and it could be a long time before the illness becomes apparent.
+Some organisations will face tangible and immediate safety issues, such as machine guarding.
+Other organisations, however, may experience health-related risks that may take a long time before the illness becomes apparent.
 Degrading plant integrity could also lead to later emerging risks.

 Health and safety risks also range from things that happen very infrequently but with catastrophic effects (high-hazard, low-frequency events, such as an oil refinery explosion) to things that happen much more frequently but with lesser consequences (low-hazard, high-frequency events).

 Clearly, the high-hazard, low-frequency example could destroy the business and would be high-priority in a risk profile.

 - the nature and level of the threats faced by an organisation

 - the level of disruption and costs associated with each type of risk